chris-kirkham/boids/README.md

 X - delete boid </p>

 ## How it works
-All individual boid behaviour is handled in *BoidBehaviour.cs*;
+All individual boid behaviour is handled in BoidBehaviour.cs; boids are spawned from the BoidController game object, which contains the scripts BoidSpawner.cs and BoidCollectiveController.cs.
+User input is handled in the singleton class ControlInputs.cs.

 ### Attention range
 Each boid has a sphere around it which could be said to represent its range of attention - if another boid overlaps this sphere, it is added to a list of boids to react to on that frame.
 To save performance, the boids can be set to store and react to only the closest (up to) *n* boids to it, even if there are more within its attention range.